MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-notifications.md

 ---
 title: Handle bot events
-description: In this module, learn how to handle events in bots for Microsoft Teams ms.date: 05/20/2019 ms.topic: how-to ms.localizationpriority: medium
+description: In this module, learn how to handle events in bots for Microsoft Teams, Teams member or bot addition, Team member or bot removed and more ms.date: 05/20/2019 ms.topic: how-to ms.localizationpriority: medium